cfedermann/Appraise/README.md

 ## How does it look like?

 You can see [a deployed version of Appraise here][2].
 If you want to play around with it, you will need an account in order to login to the system.
-I'll be happy to create an account for you, just drop me an email `cfedermann [at] dfki [dot] de`.
+I'll be happy to create an account for you, just drop me an email `cfedermann [at] gmail [dot] com`.

 ## System Requirements